Best 2 Person Tents

 While the interior storage pockets provide enough space for your accessories and small gear, the two vestibules are really worth pointing out.
 They provide you with the storage space you will need for your larger gear and apparel.

-Inside of this tent, there is enough room to comfortably sleep one to two people.
+Inside of it, there is enough room to comfortably sleep one to two people.
 In terms of the ventilation, the top canopy is made of mesh to allow adequate airflow inside.

 Weight and Portability

 As it sits now, the Mesa weighs around five pounds.
-But, backpackers can invest in the optional footprint to reduce this weight by only using the footprint, poles, and fly to construct the tent.
+But, backpackers can invest in the optional footprint to reduce this weight by only using the footprint, poles, and fly.

 When it comes down to it, what more could you truly ask for?
-The Mesa is a durable tent that offers waterproof protection, has enough room to sleep two people, is easy to set up, and sports two vestibules and interior pockets.
+The Mesa is a durable product that offers waterproof protection, has enough room for two, is easy to set up, and sports two vestibules and interior pockets.

 - Both the fly and the floor are waterproof coated